ruhajaved/ENEL453_LAB1_DisplayHexNumber/README.md

 ## Launch

-To launch, you will first have to create a project in Quartus.
+To launch the project on to the board, you will first have to create a project in Quartus.
 To do so follow these steps:

 1. Select "New Project Wizard".
 2. Click "Next" on the intro page.